Pamela Nash: Political career

 In September 2010, Nash decided to support David Miliband in the Labour Party leadership election.
 On 2 December 2010, Nash took part in a BBC debate on age differences in politics and the wider society with the Conservative MP Bill Cash.
 Nash pledged to oppose the repeal of the Hunting Act 2004 which banned hunting of wild mammals with hounds.

 Nash has campaigned on issues such as Blacklisting in employment, breaches of the National Minimum Wage, closure of local police stations and the Bedroom tax.

 Nash was narrowly reselected by the Airdrie and Shotts CLP to contest her seat at the 2015 UK general election.
 A total of 55 members voted for her to be reselected, out of 101 members who attended the October 2013 ballot, with 37 opposed.
 At the 2015 general election however, Nash lost her seat to Neil Gray of the Scottish National Party, who won by a majority of 8,779 votes.

 In August 2017, it was announced that Nash would be the next Chief Executive of Scotland in Union, in succession to Graeme Pearson.

 In 2021, Nash attempted to be selected as the Labour candidate for the Airdrie and Shotts parliamentary by-election; however, she was unsuccessful, losing the nomination to Kenneth Stevenson.
 Despite a swing towards Labour, the SNP retained the seat.

 On 20 April 2023, Nash was announced as the official Scottish Labour prospective parliamentary candidate for Motherwell, Wishaw and Carluke at the 2024 general election.
 She defeated the incumbent SNP MP for the predecessor seat, Marion Fellows, and was elected by a majority of 7,085 votes.

 In the 2025 British cabinet reshuffle, Nash was appointed parliamentary private secretary at the Ministry of Defence.
+She resigned in June 2026 following John Healey's resignation as Defence Secretary as well as the subsequent resignation of Armed Forces Minister, Al Carns, on the same day.